ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-8.md

 ???

-* Chapter 8 introduces Vault's Transit secrets engine which functions as Vault's Encryption-as-a-Service (EaaS).
+* Chapter 8 introduces Vault's Encryption-as-a-Service (EaaS).
+* This is our final chapter
+* and we will set this up in the last lab

 ---
 layout: true